Noetic Darkening

 This led me to the idea of "Thinking With Lafferty," a tag I took from a terrific work on Alfred North Whitehead, another thinker who charted unconventional intellectual territories.
 Whitehead isn’t one of my cynosures, but the book Thinking With Whitehead showed me just how powerful the approach can be.
 I hope that Lafferty readers eventually build a conceptual toolkit, a "bric-a-brac" for reading him.

 By the time I read Not to Mention Camels, I knew Lafferty was working at an exceptional level of artistic accomplishment.
-I've come to see Camels as Lafferty’s Inferno, the first movement in an unfinished Divine Comedy, with its predecessor, Arrive at Easterwine, serving as Purgatorio.
+I have come to see Camels as Lafferty’s Inferno, the first movement in an unfinished Divine Comedy, with its predecessor, Arrive at Easterwine, serving as Purgatorio.
 The Paradiso, fittingly for an author wary of endings, remained unwritten, unless you were one of those lucky ducks who knew where to look in the Argo cycle.

 Something had happened to Pilgrim, something a little bit more than his weakness.
 There had been a change in his eyes.
 It was as if they were really opened for the first time.
 Much brighter, but much more fractured; light poured in by them now.
 Waking with new eyes was almost the same thing as waking in a new world.